Your Real Estate Agent Website

 One more thing… you’d be wise to make different offers on different pages.
 After all, buyers have different concerns from sellers.
 Sellers facing foreclosure have different concerns from sellers who own their homes outright.

-Capturing names separately allows you to sort visitors, put them on the proper lists, and send relevant follow-up emails.
+Capturing names separately allows you to sort visitors, put them on the proper lists, and use your auto responder to send relevant follow-up emails.

 Have questions?
 Please feel free to contact me.